 Okay, okay, so the “jeep in a crate” is a bit of an urban legend.
 Yes, jeeps were shipped in crates.
 Yes, those crates were warehoused.
 And yes, even some of them may have been sold after the end of WWII.
 But mention that you heard about a secret warehouse stacked with endless rows of Willys MBs or Ford GPWs and you won’t get a diehard military vehicle guy or a militaria collector to put down his McMuffin and look you in the eye.
 Most folks in the hobby recognize that the “jeep in a crate” is more myth than fact.

 The WWII Jeep in a Crate is a Unicorn.
 Everyone has a story about seeing or hearing about one, but no one can simply exhibit an original, crated WWII Jeep.

 However, the 21st Century does offer a new version of this story—and this one is more reality than urban legend.
 For years, the U.S. military has been selling big trucks—2½-ton “deuces” and 5-ton cargo trucks—for a fraction of what the trucks originally cost.
 Today, someone wanting an “army truck” can search the government auctions and, for a couple of grand, come away with a heck of a deal.

-For example, at a Government Liquidation auction, a drivable 2½-ton M35 6x6 trucks sold for as little as $4,500.
-The U.S. government paid around $40,000 for each of these!
-Maybe a deuce is a bit bigger than a jeep, but that is a lot of truck for $4.5K.
+For example, at Iron Planet auctions, a drivable M939 series 5-Ton 6x6 Cargo Truck sell for as little as $10,800.
+The U.S. government paid more than $80,000 in 1985 for each of these!
+Maybe a 5-ton is a bit bigger than a jeep, but that is a lot of truck for the money!

 All that said, don’t let me deter anyone from looking through those warehouses for crates of military surplus.
 It’s still out there.